djspoons/aqi2otel/README.md

 I purchased a PurpleAir air quality sensor in the summer of 2022.
 While the map and graphs on the [PurpleAir](https://purpleair.com) website are good, what I really wanted was for something to _alert_ me when the air quality at my home was getting bad.

-And as it turns out, I just happen know a service that can take metric time series and generate alerts in various ways: I decided to pipe my air quality data to [Lightstep](https://lightstep.com).
+This repo contains code to scrape air quality data (either directly from the sensor or from the PurpleAir API) and forward metrics to Google Cloud Monitoring.

+Note that I originally set things up to run in the cloud and to generate alerts using [Lightstep](https://lightstep.com); that code is still around, but I haven't tested it lately.

 ## Summary

-This repo contains a small Go program that:
+This repo contains a small Go program and related configuration that:

-1. Queries the PurpleAir API for data associated with a single sensor.
+1. Queries a PurpleAir sensor or the PurpleAir API for data associated with a single sensor.
-2. Pushes those data using OpenTelemetry metrics to Lightstep.
+2. Pushes those data using OpenTelemetry to metrics datastore.

 It can also be used on the command line to test changes locally.

-I run that code as a Google Cloud Function every two minutes.
-There a step-by-step process for setting that up that below (mostly for the benefit of myself in the future).

 ### Caveats